JoseRoca/WinFBX/docs/Databases/ODBC Classes/CODBCStmt Class.md

-FUNCTION BindCol (BYVAL ColNumber AS SQLUSMALLINT, BYVAL TargetValue AS ULONGINT PTR, _ BYVAL StrLen_or_IndPtr AS ANY PTR) AS SQLRETURN FUNCTION BindCol (BYVAL ColNumber AS SQLUSMALLINT, BYVAL TargetValue AS ZSTRING PTR, _ BYVAL BufferLenght AS SQLLEN, BYVAL StrLen_or_IndPtr AS ANY PTR) AS SQLRETURN FUNCTION BindCol (BYVAL ColNumber AS SQLUSMALLINT, BYVAL TargetValue AS WSTRING PTR, _ BYVAL BufferLenght AS SQLLEN, BYVAL StrLen_or_IndPtr AS ANY PTR) AS SQLRETURN FUNCTION BindCol (BYVAL ColNumber AS SQLUSMALLINT, BYVAL TargetValue AS DATE_STRUCT PTR, _ BYVAL StrLen_or_IndPtr AS ANY PTR) AS SQLRETURN FUNCTION  BindCol (BYVAL ColNumber AS SQLUSMALLINT, BYVAL TargetValue AS TIME_STRUCT PTR, _
+FUNCTION BindCol (BYVAL ColNumber AS SQLUSMALLINT, BYVAL TargetValue AS ULONGINT PTR, _ BYVAL StrLen_or_IndPtr AS ANY PTR) AS SQLRETURN FUNCTION BindCol (BYVAL ColNumber AS SQLUSMALLINT, BYVAL TargetValue AS ZSTRING PTR, _ BYVAL BufferLength AS SQLLEN, BYVAL StrLen_or_IndPtr AS ANY PTR) AS SQLRETURN FUNCTION BindCol (BYVAL ColNumber AS SQLUSMALLINT, BYVAL TargetValue AS WSTRING PTR, _ BYVAL BufferLength AS SQLLEN, BYVAL StrLen_or_IndPtr AS ANY PTR) AS SQLRETURN FUNCTION BindCol (BYVAL ColNumber AS SQLUSMALLINT, BYVAL TargetValue AS DATE_STRUCT PTR, _ BYVAL StrLen_or_IndPtr AS ANY PTR) AS SQLRETURN FUNCTION  BindCol (BYVAL ColNumber AS SQLUSMALLINT, BYVAL TargetValue AS TIME_STRUCT PTR, _